vernaio/FlowService/README.md

 One reference implementation of such a customization is the "DefaultPdfIntegration" which is available on github: https://github.com/perfectpattern/DefaultPdfIntegration.

 ### Function: extractJobs()
-The function _extractJobs()_ extract complete jobs from any source needed.
+The function _extractJobs()_ extract completes jobs from any source needed.

 #### Input (Parameters):
 The function _extractJobs()_ requires the following input parameters: